Difference Between Liability vs Debt

 - Liabilities are generally reduced when Debts are paid-off from the balance sheet, for example, paying off a loan taken from banks or financial institutions reduces the liabilities of the business.
 On the contrary paying-off, any current or non-current liability does not necessarily mean that the debt of the business will be reduced.
 Paying off debt interest will reduce the liability of the business, but it does not reduce the debt component or the principal on the debt outstanding of the business

-- Debt on the business which is taken by the company is generally secured which is secured against given collateral which is fixed asset of the company for example loan from NBFC have been taken by keeping office building as collateral.
+- Debt on the business which is taken by the company is generally secured which is secured against given collateral which is a fixed asset of the company for example loans from NBFC has been taken by keeping office building as collateral.
 On the other hand, Liabilities can be or cannot be secured and current liabilities i.e. liabilities due within one year are always unsecured in nature

 - Non-payment of debt due to financial institutions or banks leads to the breach of convents and additional penalty needs to be incurred by the business, on the other hand, non-payment of other balance sheet liability does not always lead to any penalty.
 For example, non-payment to creditors will not lead to cumulative interest or late payment penalty